 Therefore, it is essential to go with food contamination insurance coverage which would come under the product liability insurance policy.
 The policy will play an imperative role in covering such situations which not only affect you financially but also have an adverse impact on your goodwill.
 The insurer provides an innovative crisis management solution to protect the policyholder against various potential recall costs, including a loss in profit and extortion costs.
 The policy covers any accidental or intentional contamination, which may happen during the production, preparation, manufacture, packaging, or distribution of the item, provided the products have caused bodily injury, sickness, disease, or death of any person within 120 days after the consumption.

 K Sugar is a processor of sugar.
-The company is involved in bringing refined sugar into their production field from where it is converted into a liquid form, and then it is sent to various customers of K Sugar, who make use of the liquefied sugar towards their various food manufacturing applications.
+The company is involved in bringing refined sugar into their production field from where it is converted into a liquid form, and then it is sent to various customers of K Sugar, who make use of the liquefied sugar for their various food manufacturing applications.

-It was found that K Sugar sold the contaminated products to its three customers— a bakery, a dairy base manufacturer and a syrup manufacturer.
+It was found that K Sugar sold the contaminated products to its three customers— a bakery, a dairy base manufacturer, and a syrup manufacturer.
 While the bakery owner used the liquid sugar for frosting their various products which were sold at different retail locations, the syrup and dairy base manufacturers had sold their products to other manufacturers who were supposed to use them as ingredients.
 In all total ten companies, including K Sugar, had to recall their products.

-Fortunately, K Sugar had a product liability insurance cover and therefore as soon as the loss arose, the company informed the insurer who came forward to inspect the case.
+Fortunately, K Sugar had a product liability insurance cover, and therefore as soon as the loss arose, the company informed the insurer who came forward to inspect the case.
 The insurer found the claim to be valid and agreed to settle it.
-Here, K Sugar’s product liability insurance policy included the recall and related costs which K Sugar had to incur along with third-parties.
+Here, K Sugar’s product liability insurance policy included the recall and related costs which K Sugar had to incur along with third parties.
 Some of the coverages which were given under food contamination coverage of product liability insurance were=

 - K Sugar Losses